AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 Release 1.2.0.3
 -------------------
-Version 1.2.0.3 requires users to enter valid credentials for the controller that Copilot will store as a **Service Account**.
-This Service Account is needed so Copilot can process and send alerts based on configured thresholds.
+Version 1.2.0.3 requires users to enter valid credentials for the Controller that CoPilot will store as a **Service Account**.
+This Service Account is needed so CoPilot can process and send alerts based on configured thresholds.
 This Service Account can be a read-only account the user created on the controller.
 This dialog will only show one time when no service account has been configured.
 The Service Account can be changed in **Settings** .